davidgriesel/03_streaming_service_database_queries/README.md

 </table>
 <br>

-### 4. High-Value Customers by Location
+### 4. Customer Lifetime Value by Country
-Average customer lifetime value (CLV) varied between ¤68 to ¤217, with Réunion having the highest CLV, followed by Vatican City and Nauru.
+The highest average customer lifetime values were recorded in countries with one or two customers that contributed disproportionately high revenue over time.
 <table>
 <tr>
 <td align="center" valign="top" width="100%">